Pete-C2/Greenhouse-Controller/README.md

 ## Changelog

+### V0.15
+Added detection of fault in reading humidity sensor.

 ### V0.14
 Added detection of fault in reading light sensor.
 Default to turn lighting on for the timed duration.